 Yes, the loop is occuring because there us either someones Out Of Office is replying or more frequently it is an automated service like a "No-Reply" or something that also generates a response every time it is emailed.
 That is why we have some subjects and emails setup to deny but without fail we will end up finding one that starts at like say 9pm and we wake up to thousands of emails, trying to resolve that from happening.

-Hi @selmer you could try adding a condition to your Trigger so that your Flow won't run if the subject starts with RE.
+Hi @Anonymous you could try adding a condition to your Trigger so that your Flow won't run if the subject starts with RE.
 To do this, click on the ellipsis for your trigger, and then add a trigger condition at the bottom of the settings screen.
 This will take the format of an expression so will have to evaluate to true in order to run.

-Hi @selmer , i also got stuck in the same problem my flow is going to infinite loop whenever there is an automatic reply or spam mails cases, could you please suggest anything to handle these cases
+Hi @Anonymous , i also got stuck in the same problem my flow is going to infinite loop whenever there is an automatic reply or spam mails cases, could you please suggest anything to handle these cases